 The Honest Co.

-Founded by actress Jessica Alba, the Honest Co. quickly earned critical acclaim for its natural baby products and cleaning supplies.
+Founded by actress Jessica Alba, the Honest Co. earned critical acclaim for its natural baby products and cleaning supplies.
 In only a few years, its valuation neared $2 billion.

 Like Seventh Generation, Honest found itself in court over labeling and ingredients claims.
 The fact that it’s sustainable enough to be a B Corp — with a respectable 107 B Impact score — should give customers some peace of mind.
-But eco-minded companies should take notice of such lawsuits and begin labeling products more accurately, or else risk serious damage to their reputations and possible loss in market share.
+But eco-minded companies are wise to take notice of such lawsuits and begin labeling products more accurately, or else risk serious damage to their reputations and possible loss in market share.

 Food and beverage